Bad news: National Sick Day comes hot on the heels of this month’s ‘Blue Monday’, said to be the most depressing day of the year. Are you prepared?

 Talking to job candidates and clients every day at HR GO, we recognise that organisations must take urgent steps to prioritise staff emotional wellbeing (we’ve written more on this here).

-So aim to give extra support to employees who seem to be:
+So aim to give extra support to employees who could be at risk for calling in sick on National Sick Day and seem to be:

-People who can’t do their jobs remotely and so have to leave home to do their work experience a different set of stresses.
+People who can’t do their jobs remotely and so have to leave home to do their work experience a different set of stresses that could also lead them to call in sick on National Sick Day.

 If you haven’t already, we recommend starting a conversation with employees about the uncertainty and stress the pandemic is causing - and carrying on that dialogue indefinitely.